As more and more teams move towards the Agile methodology in software development, we are getting an increased number of questions like:

 The use cases discussed so far demonstrate the applicability only from the perspective of inputs.
 While that is often the primary factor, it is important to consider other elements:

-The minimal plans (2x2) make more sense if the script contains 10+ detailed steps with data-driven expected results.
+The minimal models (2x2) make more sense if the script contains 10+ detailed steps with data-driven expected results.
 Manual copying of the script always has room for error.

-Creating a plan in Hexawise may be the fastest route to get the ALM, Gherkin, Java, etc. file with the test cases.
+Creating a model in Hexawise may be the fastest route to get the ALM, Gherkin, Java, etc. file with the test cases.
 Further, you guarantee the consistency of the export format across projects.

 The current release may have only the minimal information, but if the application keeps growing, you may want to get ahead of the curve and start building the Hexawise model in advance.